 Smoking

-Smoking is a major risk factor for coronary heart disease.
-Both nicotine and carbon monoxide (from the smoke) put a strain on the heart by making it work faster.
+Smoking is a major risk factor for CHD.
+Nicotine and carbon monoxide (from the smoke) put a strain on your heart by making it work faster.
 They also increase your risk of blood clots.

-If you smoke, you increase your risk of developing heart disease by 24%.
-This can lead to blocked arteries.
+If you smoke, you increase your risk of developing heart disease by almost a quarter.
+Heart disease can cause blocked arteries.

 Diabetes